-When you have a lot to lose before hitting your goal weight, success may feel far away.
+When you have a lot to lose before hitting your goal weight, success takes time.
 Here’s a win within reach -- lose 5% of your total weight to lower your chance of having a heart attack or stroke.
 When you do, you’ll:

-- Reduce your triglyceride levels by as much as 20%
+- Lower your triglyceride levels by as much as 20%

-- Increase your HDL “good” cholesterol by 8%
+- Boost your HDL “good” cholesterol by 8%

-Pick Three.
 Choose three of the tasks below to start today.
 Pick the ones you think will be easiest for you to accomplish.
 Give yourself a couple of weeks to make a habit.
 Then, pick three more to work on.
-Taking this approach is easier to master for most people and helps you gain confidence early on.
+This approach is easy to master for most people and helps you gain confidence early on.

 Cook at home.
-Make this your first step you toward losing weight, and you will notice a difference.
-The less you eat at restaurants, the more weight you lose in the first six months.
+Make this your first step toward losing weight, and you will notice a difference.
+The less you eat at restaurants, the more weight you lose in the first 6 months.